+Divide batter evenly into prepared muffin cups.
 Bake for 15-18 minutes, until a toothpick inserted into the center of a cupcake comes out clean.
-Cool the cupcakes in the pan for 2-3 minutes, then turn them out on to a wire rack to cool completely before frosting.
+Cool the cupcakes in the pan for 2-3 minutes, then remove and place on a wire rack to cool completely.

 To make the cool stripe of green in the icing, we used what's called the painted bag method .
 Using tape, attach a food-safe paint brush to a wooden skewer, making a very long paint brush handle.
-Squirt some green gel food coloring onto the inside top of your piping bag (it should already be fitted with your large, open-star tip at this point), and use the paint brush to drag the gel down towards your tip so you have a stripe of green down one side.
-Then, carefully fill the bag with Swiss Meringue Buttercream.
+Squirt some green gel food coloring onto the inside top of your piping bag (it should already be fitted with your large, open-star tip), then use the paint brush to drag the gel down toward your tip so there's a stripe of green down one side.
+Then, carefully fill the bag with Swiss meringue buttercream.

 6. Pipe the Swirls